pmaxwellward/manual/Panel.md

 ## SVG limitations

-The [SVG standard](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) is so broad, no renderer fully supports the entire format.
+The [SVG standard](https://www.w3.org/TR/SVG2/) is extremely broad, and very few (or no) renderers support the entire standard.
 Rack's SVG renderer does not support the following features.
-- **Text and fonts.** All text objects must be converted to paths.
+- **Text and fonts**: All text objects must be converted to paths.
 This can be achieved in Inkscape with *Path > Object to Path*.
 As a benefit, this avoids license issues with embedding proprietary fonts.
-- **Gradients.** Simple two-color linear gradients may work, but more advanced features are not a priority since VCV recommends to avoid gradients altogether.
+- **Complex gradients**: Simple two-color linear gradients may work.
-- **CSS.** Although, most `fill-*` and `stroke-*` properties are supported in inline style attributes.
+- **CSS**: Although, most `fill-*` and `stroke-*` properties are supported in inline style attributes.

 ## Adding components